2019 Emerging Leaders in Biosecurity Initiative (ELBI) Fellowship Application Process

-Each fellowship class lasts 1 year and includes three interactive workshops, as well as a number of webinars, online discussions, and alumni networking opportunities.
+Each fellowship class lasts 1 year and includes three interactive workshops, as well as a number of networking opportunities.
 The program will cover expenses related to travel, food, and lodging for the following fellowship events:

 - The Fall workshop will take place in September in a city outside of the Washington, DC area (exact dates and location TBD).
 The fall workshop focuses on the science of biosecurity and international policies.
 Fellows will engage with leaders in the field on these topics, and will participate in a tabletop exercise.

-- Each winter, up to 4 ELBI fellows and alumni will be selected through a competitive process to attend a meeting of the Biological Weapons Convention in Geneva, Switzerland.
+- Each winter, a small number of ELBI fellows and alumni will be selected through a competitive process to attend a meeting of the Biological Weapons Convention in Geneva, Switzerland.

-Expectations: Selected fellows will be expected to attend the full ELBI program, including the Spring and Fall workshops, and the July Research and Practice Symposium.
+Expectations: Selected fellows will be expected to attend the full ELBI program, including the Spring and Fall workshops, and the summer Research and Practice Symposium.
 We understand that life may sometimes intervene, and some fellows will not be able to attend all three events.
-However, upon application we expect that you are notionally available for all events, and particularly the March 6-8, 2018 workshop in Washington, DC.
+However, upon application we expect that you are notionally available for all events, and particularly the March 11-13, 2019 workshop in Washington, DC.
 This is a part-time fellowship program.
 Fellows will be reimbursed for approved travel expenses incurred during workshop events.

 Eligibility: We encourage applications from early to mid-career professionals working in government, defense, private industry, science, law, public health, medicine, veterinary health, agricultural security, global health, journalism, the social sciences, academia, and related fields; as well as graduate students interested in biosecurity.
 To apply, you must:

-- Be a US, UK, or Canadian citizen (we will also consider applications from green card holders or active work or student visa holders who are resident in the US); AND
+- Be a US, UK, or Canadian citizen.
+We will also consider applications from green card holders or active work or student visa holders who are resident in the US during the fellowship year.

-- Be currently enrolled in or have graduated from a masters or doctoral program in the past 3 years, OR have at least 1 year of professional experience in national security, public health, medicine, biotechnology, or a related field; AND
+- Applicants should also be currently enrolled in or have graduated from a masters or doctoral program, OR have at least 3 years of professional experience in national security, public health, medicine, biotechnology, or a related field.

-- Submit a completed application through this site by Saturday, December 22, 2017.
+- Applicants must submit a completed application through this site by COB Friday, December 21, 2018.

 Applications: Applications will only be accepted in an electronic format and must include the following components: